 The Remuneration Committee meets regularly to determine the policy for the remuneration of the Directors and assesses performance of the executive Directors and certain senior management of the Group.
-During the year ended 31 December 2013, one Remuneration Committee meeting was held, the individual attendance of each member is set out below:
+During the year ended 31 December 2014, one Remuneration Committee meeting was held, the individual attendance of each member is set out below:

+N. CD: Number of committee Attendance

-Name of Director Number of committee meeting attended Attendance rate
+Name of Director meeting attended rate

 Mr. WANG Wei-Lin 1/1 100%

 Mr. CHOU Tsan-Hsiung 1/1 100%

 Mr. LI Shan 1/1 100%

-Dr. LI Jun 1/1 100%
+Dr. LI Jun 0/1 0%